Francis Bryan: Character

 “Francis Bryan, an English nobleman, most devoted to the court of Henry VIII from his earliest youth, a man given over to every vice, and (as he was commonly called) the Vicar of Hell.”

 So Bale attributes the epithet “inferni vicarius” (“Vicar of Hell”) not necessarily as his own invention, but as a nickname already circulating at court — ut vulgo dicebatur (“as it was commonly said”).

+The word choice, if it is indeed Bale's, is precise and theologically loaded.
+A vicar is one who acts in place of another — the word derives from the Latin vicarius, a substitute or deputy.
+In ecclesiastical usage, a vicar represents a higher authority.
+To call someone the Vicar of Hell is to say that he acts as the devil's representative on earth, carrying out infernal business in the temporal world.
+For Bale, who was deeply invested in the idea that the Reformation was a cosmic struggle between Christ and Antichrist, this was not mere name-calling.
+It was a theological judgment: Bryan, by his moral vacuity, his willingness to serve any master and betray any ally, his indifference to religious truth, had made himself into an agent of spiritual destruction.
+He did not need to be openly wicked in the manner of a tyrant; his wickedness was subtler and, in Bale's framework, perhaps more dangerous — the wickedness of a man who believed in nothing and would do anything.

 Marriage

 Before 1522, he married Philippa Spice, who was the daughter of Humphrey Spice of Black Notley, Essex, and the widow of John Fortescue of Ponsbourne.

-On August 28 1548, he married Lady Joan Fitzgerald, the widow of James Butler, 9th Earl of Ormond, and the mother of seven sons.
-It is believed the marriage was a political manoeuvre to prevent Joan marrying her cousin, the 15th Earl of Desmond, and the union was not a happy one.
+On 28 August 1548 he married Lady Joan Fitzgerald, the widow of James Butler, 9th Earl of Ormond, and the mother of seven sons.
+It is believed the marriage was a political manoeuvre to prevent Joan from marrying her cousin, the 15th Earl of Desmond, and the union was not a happy one.
 After Bryan's death, Lady Joan married in 1551 her third husband, Gerald FitzGerald, 15th Earl of Desmond, who was many years her junior.

-On February 2, 1550, Bryan died at the port of Clonmel.
+On 2 February 1550 Bryan died at the port of Clonmel.
 Three weeks later Richard Scudamore, financial agent of Philip Hoby, wrote a somewhat disparaging comment concerning Bryan's death:

 'Sir Francis Bryan is dead in Ireland, and it is said he died easily, sitting at a table leaning on his elbow, none perceiving any likelihood of death in him.
 He said these words, "I pray you let me be buried amongst the good fellows of Waterford, who were good drinkers", and upon those words immediately died.'

 Irish Chancellor Allen, who was present both at Bryan's death and autopsy, contradicted this account, professing that '...whatever Bryan died of, he departed very godly'.
 The doctors, who detected no physical ailment, declared that Bryan had died of grief, although we are not told why.